 Possibilities to choose a default stack include order in the graph, tagged methods and Strahler numbers.
-We will implement a tree view as well.

 To evaluate our new call graph view we also plan to implement a basic tree view (which Xcode does not provide so far) and then compare our implementation to this basic tree view and the original Stacksplorer implementation in a user test.

-0.3.1 Preliminary Time Schedule
+3.1 Preliminary Time Schedule